adaltas/node-nikita/src/core/system_limits.coffee.md

 Control system limits for a user.

+## Implemented strategy

+### nproc and nofile

+there is two cases, depending on the specified value

+1. int value

+If an int value is specified, then mecano checks that the value is lesser than the kernel limit.
+Please be aware that it is necessary but not sufficient to guarantee that the user would be able to open session.

+2. true value

+If a true value is specified, then mecano set it to 75% of the kernel limit.
+This value is neither optimal nor able to guarantee that the user would be able to open session, but that is the best mecano can automatically do.

+### Other values

+Other values are not assessed by default.
+They must be int typed, and no specific check is implemented.

 ## Ulimit

 Linux allows to limit the resources allocated to users or user groups via